Annadale, Shimla: British Raj

 Annadale was first used by East India Company and then the British Raj, which is why natives originally called it "Company Ka Baag".
 It was a place of enjoyment and entertainment for the British, offering fancy dress shows, picnics, and birthday celebrations.
 Every year a National Championship of Polo was organised there.
 Cultural and social festivals were organised there including Gymkhana, fete champetre and sports such as polo and cricket.
 Under the British Army, the grounds were also used for training and parades.
 A funfair was organised in September 1833 to raise funds for setting up a school at Sabathu for native girls.
 In 1839, the first Fancy fair was organised there.

 The Durand Football Tournament was started in 1888 in Annadale by Mortimer Durand.
-It was interrupted during World War 1 and World War 2.
+It was interrupted during World War I and World War II.
 The venue was shifted to Delhi in 1940.